NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 No worries though, as NativeScript provides an [extensive suite of UI elements](http://docs.nativescript.org/ui/ui-views), each of which are implemented with native iOS and Android controls.
 For instance, the [`<label>` control](http://docs.nativescript.org/ui/ui-views#label) our previous example used is actually rendered as a [`UILabel`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UILabel_Class/) on iOS and an [`android.widget.TextView`](http://developer.android.com/reference/android/widget/TextView.html) on Android.
 The great thing about using NativeScript though, is that this native details are transparent to use as a developer.
 You type `<label>` and let NativeScript handle the rendering details.

 Let’s return back to building Groceries.
-The first screen of Groceries is intended to be a login screen, so let’s replace the current `<label>` with something that resembles your typical login screen in a mobile app.
+The first screen of Groceries is intended to be a login screen, so let’s replace the current `<Label>` with something that resembles your typical login screen in a mobile app.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add UI elements to <code>app.component.ts</code>